-The Ski Club's guide to the best time to take the family skiing.
+Our guide to the best time for the family skiing

-Below is an indication of when schools break up but there is a lot of variation.
-Independent schools can break up one, if not two, weeks earlier than state schools and sometimes have completely different half terms.
+Below is an indication of when schools break up but there is a lot of variation and it's best to check directly with the school itself.
+Independent schools can break up one, if not two weeks earlier than state schools and sometimes have completely different half terms.

 Easter is often overlooked for ski holidays, but even when Easter falls later in April, it can be an excellent time for family skiing.
 Aim high, so that you can be sure of decent snow cover, or even head to a resort with a glacier.
 Milder temperatures and longer daylight hours can make for a comfortable family ski experience, and the quieter slopes make it a good time to learn too.
 Here are a few suggestions of high resorts in the Alps:

 Many resorts offer discounted or free ski passes for children.
 For example, kids under 10 ski for free at the Stubai and Pitztal glaciers whereas Zermatt offers free skiing to children under 9.
 Over in Italy's Dolomiti Superski area children ski for free under age 8 and in the Jungfrau region up to 3 kids per adult can ski for free on Saturdays.
 It's important to bear in mind that these passes are generally available alongside the purchase of a full price adult pass and on the condition that the children are accompanied by a responsible guardian.
 The offers are also sometimes unavailable on multi-day and seasonal passes so it's best to check with the resort before you book.